sbackus/antifa-witches/README.md

 ## PLAYING THE GAME
 Take turns describing scenes.
-The GM describes the fascists conververging and gathering power.
+The GM describes the fascists conververging, recruiting and gathering power.
 The Witches describe their lives, conversations, rituals and responses to the fascists.

 ## ACTIONS